 Other recipes you might enjoy:

 It's incredibly easy to make your own homemade Pumpkin Seed Butter!
 This healthy recipe contains only two ingredients: toasted pumpkin seeds and a bit of sea salt.
 It's a great nut-free spread for allergy sufferers, packed with nutrients, and is a beautiful vibrant green colour too.

 - 1 tsp sea salt

 - 1-2 tsp neutral flavoured vegetable or nut oil if needed

-- Or, toast in the oven with the seeds spread out on a baking sheet, stirring occasionally.
-See headnote regarding the temperature.
+Spread the pumpkin seeds out on a baking sheet and toast for about 15 minutes, stirring occasionally.
 Allow the seeds to cool slightly.

-- Transfer the seeds into the bowl of a food processor.
+Transfer the pumpkin seeds into the bowl of a food processor.

 - Pulse it a few times, then start running continuously.
 You'll need to stop and scrape the sides and bottom every once in a while.